-Once Mexico gained its independence, Mexican Silversmithing started to regained its heritage.
+Once Mexico gained its independence, Mexican Silversmithing started to regain its heritage.
 Although the metalworkers continued to follow European trends, Mexican national symbols began to appear.
 Slowly moving away from the Missionary religious style of the colonial era, back to aspects of their indigenous beginnings.

-During the struggle for independence many Spanish Silver Barons deliberately destroyed their mines.
+During the struggle for independence, many Spanish Silver Barons deliberately destroyed their mines.
 Rather than to let them fall into the hands of the rebels.
 While centuries of exploitation by Spain had taken their toll on others.
 These actions along with inferior mining technologies of the day, silver mines soon played out during the 19th century.
 Causing many of the silver producing towns to fade as did Mexican Silversmithing.

 The Rebirth of Mexican Silversmithing During the 20th Century

 One of the best known Colonial Silver towns today is Taxco.
 Quiet for generations after its mine was destroyed and the country gained independence.
-Then in the early 1920’s a main highway from Mexico City to Taxco opened and visitors began to return.
+Then in the early 1920’s the main highway from Mexico City to Taxco opened and visitors began to return.

 It was 1926 when a young Architecture Professor, William Spratling first visited Mexico.
 Fascinated by the culture and architecture of the country, Spratling revisited Mexico each summer between 1926 and 1929.
 Finally moved from the United States, settling in Taxco.